 - Comes in four colours – laurel green (the one I have!) grey flannel, pavement and deep sea.

-Taking the Versatrax out of the box, assembly was super easy.
+Taking the Joie Versatrax pushchair out of the box, assembly was super easy.
 With just a few bits to slot into place and the wheels to click in, we were up and ready to hit the road for our first adventure within 5 minutes of opening the box.
-We have the Versatrax in Laurel Green, which is a gorgeous muted green colour.
+We have the Joie Versatrax in Laurel Green, which is a gorgeous muted green colour.
 This is just so on trend at the moment and looks super stylish – the added leatherette trim adds a touch of elegance and style.

 I love how the seat can be parent or world facing – as Pearl has only ever had strollers and our double buggy, she has never sat in the parent facing position so this was a novelty for her and lovely for us to see her enjoying the view and having a good look about.
 Moving the seat about there are so many positions to get your little one super comfy – from a full recline to sitting completely upright, forward or rear facing, plus with or without the leg/foot rest – the combinations are endless!

 One of the first thing I noticed about the buggy is how high the seat is positioned.
 It feels so high up in comparison to other pushchairs, but this is a good thing – it means the babies are in reach and the HUGE shopping basket on the bottom is fully accessible at all times.
 With our Mytrax if the seat is reclined you can’t get into the shopping basket, so this is a big improvement.

 I’ve only had my Joie Versatrax a short time, but I wanted to let you know all about it as soon as possible as I know reviews on it will be pretty limited at this stage with it being so new to the market.
 To give it a good review, I’ve taken it on a crash course in my local area to try it out on as many different terrains as possible.
 The weather has been fabulous so Pearl’s loved getting out and exploring with me, trying out her new wheels!